Lesbian Period Drama

-Portrait of a Lady on Fire (or as the French call it, Portrait de la jeune fille en feu) is a beautiful French film about a painter (Noémie Merlant) who is to paint the portrait of a subject (Adèle Haenel) who does not want to be painted.
-It’s lovely and atmospheric, and you should definitely see it.
+Portrait of a Lady on Fire (or as the French call it, Portrait de la jeune fille en feu) is a beautiful French film about a painter (Noémie Merlant) who is tasked with painting the portrait of a young woman (Adèle Haenel) who does not want to be painted.
+It’s a lovely and atmospheric period drama that comes highly recommended.

-The picture the painter, Marianne, is supposed to paint is essentially the Tinder profile picture of Héloïse.
-Except it’s not really, of course, because the film takes place in the 18th century, before things like mobile phones, electricity or marrying for love.
-Héloïse is not interested in marrying some fellow in Italy she doesn’t know – she was happy enough enjoying a quiet life as a nun amongst music and books before an unfortunate event made her the next (and last) in line to be married off.
+Héloïse is not interested in marrying some fellow in Italy she doesn’t know .
+Instead she is happy enough enjoying a quiet life as a nun amongst music and books before an unfortunate event made her the next (and last) in line to be married off.
 She refuses to sit for any portrait, but Marianne is a professional and will try to paint her anyway.

 I wholeheartedly recommend this film.
-Watch it in French with subtitles and be charmed by the actresses (in fact, men hardly appear in this film at all).
+Watch it in French with subtitles and be charmed by the actresses (men hardly appear in this film at all).
 Enjoy the windy weather of Brittany and find out what’s on fire here, the portrait or the lady.